Perspective | Jim Carrey will play Joe Biden on SNL, and the show hopes it has its next Tina Fey/Sarah Palin moment

 Sudeikis, an SNL alum, is Carrey’s predecessor when it comes to playing Biden — and he does a fine impression playing the politician as a smooth-talking, salt of the earth fellow.
 “The teeth do a lot of work there for me,” Sudeikis joked of the overly large smile that accompanies his portrayal in a recent interview with Stephen Colbert.

 But truth be told, we preferred him playing Mitt Romney, the former Massachusetts governor — a long-running gig Sudeikis held before leaving the show in 2013.
-In a 2012 interview with Conan O’Brien, Sudeikis broke down the key to portraying Romney: “The voice that I’m doing is basically when Black stand-ups do a White guy voice, they’re doing that voice, like ‘Oh hey man, how you doing buddy?’ ”
+In a 2012 interview with Conan O’Brien, Sudeikis broke down the key to portraying Romney: “The voice that I’m doing is basically when Black stand-ups do a White guy voice, they’re doing that voice, like, ‘Oh, hey man, how you doing, buddy?’ ”

 “Next thing you know, you’re on ‘Meet the Press,’ ” O’Brien riffed.